gavinatthu/10601ML/README.md

 This is the repo of the assignments of [CMU Mechine Learning 10601 (21Fall)](http://www.cs.cmu.edu/~mgormley/courses/10601/).
 Mainly implemented with Python and Numpy.

 Aiming to help Silvia with her mastery of programming and PRML skills, so as me.
+If you find the repo useful, please star us.

 ### Assignment 1: